COVESA/capicxx-wamp-runtime/README.md

-### CommonAPI C++ WAMP Runtime
+# CommonAPI C++ WAMP Runtime

+## Introductory remarks

 CommonAPI runtime support for WAMP messaging.
 Please note that this project is under development.
-For more information, please refer to the companion project: https://genivi.github.io/capicxx-wamp-tools/
+For more information, please refer to the companion project: https://github.com/GENIVI/capicxx-wamp-tools

 ##### Copyright
 Copyright (C) 2017, itemis AG.